Hiring A Lawyer

 St. Joseph County Bar Association Lawyer Referral Service – Call 574-235-9657.

-Newspapers, Yellow Pages, and other media advertisements can also be useful tools to find an attorney.
+Newspapers, online resources and other media advertisements can also be useful tools to find an attorney.
 Be sure to take notes on the advertisement and ask for clarification if you do decide on a consultation.
 Be sure to ask detailed questions about fees and areas of practice (see: What to Ask/Expect).

 Prepaid Legal Service Plans: